LITTLE FLOWER YOGA AND MINDFULNESS TEACHER TRAINING

-Experience one of the most professional and comprehensive children’s yoga teacher training programs available, and learn to teach a holistic classthat uses all aspects of yoga practice to meet children’s physical, emotional, and social needs, from pre-school through high school.
+Experience one of the most professional and comprehensive children’s yoga and mindfulness teacher training programs available, and learn to teach holistic classes that meets children’s physical, emotional, and social needs, from pre-school through high school.

-This week long immersion combines Level One-Three of the Little Flower Yoga certification program for a deeply connected and empowering experience, rich with opportunities for personal practice.
+This week long immersion combines Level One-Three of the Little Flower Yoga certification program for a deeply connected and empowering experience, rich with opportunities for self-inquiry and personal practice.

 Level 1: Foundations of Children’s Yoga: Creating Safe and Engaging Experiences

 Level 2: Teaching the Whole Child: Creativity, Compassion & Mindfulness

 Level 3: Advancing Your Teaching and Expanding Your Reach

 We welcome all participants who are interested in sharing the life skills of yoga and mindfulness with children and teens.
 You do not have to be a yoga instructor, or advanced practitioner, although some basic yoga experience is recommended.
 If you would like to discuss whether this training is appropriate for your experience and needs, please be in touch any time by emailing email@example.com.

 Little Flower Yoga is an RCYS (Registered Children’s Yoga School) through Yoga Aliiance, and completion of this training, plus an online mentorship program (register separately through LFY), and required reading and writing, meets Yoga Alliance requirements for 95 hour children’s program.
 Registration with Yoga Alliance is subject entirely to their policies, and requires having an additional 200 hour teacher training.
 We suggest reviewing their requirements directly as they may be subject to change.
 Those not interested in Yoga Alliance registration are still eligible for Little Flower Yoga Certification.